Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits

 The variable $\eta$ is a \emph{small} variable (in the sense that it is tends to $0$ as $(\varepsilon,\nu)\to 0$) and behaves asymptotically as the square root compensator $\tilde\eta$ from Definition~\ref{def:pet}.
 Indeed, by Lemma~\ref{prop:ik}, it follows that

 since $\lim_{\nu\to 0}\frac{\nu}{c^2(\nu)}=1$.

-The proof of Theorem~B.1 is given at the end of the subsection.
-For the proof, we need Lemmas~\ref{prop:Fatou} and \ref{prop:displ}. \begin{lem}[The Fatou coordinate] The Fatou coordinate for family \eqref{eq:model} is $($up to an additive constant$)$ equal to:
+The proof of Proposition~\ref{prop:pm} is given at the end of the subsection.
+For the proof, we need Lemmas~\ref{prop:Fatou} and \ref{prop:displ}. \begin{lem}[The time coordinate] The time coordinate for family \eqref{eq:model} is $($up to an additive constant$)$ equal to:

 Moreover,